 Canadian Heritage – Building Communities Through Arts and Heritage

 The Building Communities Through Arts and Heritage Program was created to help you celebrate your community, its past and its present.
 The Program will increase opportunities, through festivals and other events and projects, for local artists and artisans to be involved in their community and for local groups to commemorate their local history and heritage.
 The Building Communities Through Arts and Heritage Program delivers its funding through three separate components: Local Festivals, Community Anniversaries and The Legacy Fund.
-The application deadline for all program components is April 1st, 2012.
 The Local Festivals component provides funding to local groups for recurring festivals that present the work of local artists, artisans, or historical performers.
-The Community Anniversaries component provides funding to local groups for non-recurring local events and capital projects that commemorate an anniversary of 100 years or greater in increments of 25 years.
+Deadlines: April 30th and September 30th.
 The Legacy Fund provides funding for community capital projects that commemorate a local historical anniversary of 100 years or greater in increments of 25 years.
-For more information, visit www.pch.gc.ca/eng/1267799042836/1276800169608.
+The Legacy Fund component will now accept applications based on continuous intake rather than fixed deadlines.
+For more information, visit http://www.pch.gc.ca/eng/1267799042836/1276800169608.

 Canadian Tire Jumpstart

 Canadian Tire Jumpstart is a community-based program that helps kids in financial need to participate in organized sport and recreation such as hockey, soccer and swimming.
 The program works with community organizations to form local Chapters that identify and approve the children who receive support.
-Applications for assistance can be submitted from January 15th to June 1st for spring/summer programs, and from July 1st to November 1st for fall/winter programs.
-For more information on funding eligibility and deadline, visit http://jumpstart.canadiantire.ca/what-we-do.html#hta or call 1-877-616-6600.
-Based on your postal code, a Call Centre representative will provide a contact on the closest Canadian Tire Jumpstart Chapter.
+Applications for assistance can be submitted from January 15th to June 1st for Spring/Summer programs; and July 1st to November 1st for Fall/Winter programs.
+For more information on funding eligibility and deadline, visit http://jumpstart.canadiantire.ca/en/ or call toll-free 1-877-616-6600.
+Based on your postal code, a representative will provide a contact to the closest Canadian Tire Jumpstart Chapter.

 Canadian Western Bank Group (CWB)

 The Canadian Western Bank Group’s community investment efforts are focused in three areas – Health, Wellness and Caregiving; Education; and Community and Civic Services.
+CWB will only accept requests through the online application process.
+Requests over $25,000 will be reviewed in mid-June on an annual basis.
 For more information on funding guidelines, visit http://www.cwbankgroup.com/csr/community_investment/.

 The Carthy Foundation has two granting programs: Youth – for initiatives that will have a primary focus on adolescent emotional health and wellness or on career transitions for youth and young adults; and Environment – for initiatives that focus on market-based mechanisms, or urban ecology and ecological design.
 For more information, visit http://www.carthyfoundation.org/.